 The challenge with internal resources is that they may not have the right skill set or, if they do, there may be bandwidth issues.
 Also projects are sometimes so contentious that it’s preferable to bring in external resources, particularly for the more senior roles.

 Either way, when establishing a new team, consideration should be given to looking both inside and outside the organisation where permitted and using the same hiring criteria for each person irrespective of the source.

 There’s a famous scene from a Clint Eastwood film where a recently promoted soldier celebrates his newly bestowed ranking as his just reward, to which his superior says: “You’re not the best man for the job, just the best one that is still alive.”

 It can be the same with project teams (even if they are not life and death).
 The right person for the job may not be available to the team because of commitments to another role, budget constraints that don’t allow for the right money to attract the right person or because of internal/external hiring restrictions.

 If you cannot get the exact fit, compromises will need to be made to retain project momentum.
 If this does occur engaging a person with gaps in their required skill set should also be accompanied with plans to augment the gaps, such as targeted mentoring, mixing and matching deliverables with other team members who do have the right skill set or providing suitable training.

 Be Prepared for Some Flex and Refinement

 The guidelines above are helpful for establishing a successful project team from scratch, however even if you follow them all to the letter, it’s still not a guarantee for success.
 The way teams form and then work together, particularly when placed under pressure, will not really be known until the time comes.

-While there are no guarantees, following some of the basics like the above will give your teams far better opportunity for success than failure when attempting to establish skilled, harmonious and high-functioning teams.
+As the dynamics of co-located or distributed teams re-establish, following some of the basics like the above will give your teams far better opportunity for success than failure when attempting to establish skilled, harmonious and high-functioning teams.